 |The records in the target table that match incoming records, are deleted.

-In just a few clicks, you can easily export all selected tables at once.
-By default, exporting group of tables is done as one source table per one target file or table.
+In just a few clicks, you can easily export all selected tables or SQL query results at once.
+By default, exporting group of datasets is done as one source dataset per one target file or table.

 Exporting selected tables to one target file or table is also possible.